cpbotha/cpbotha.github.io/content/posts/2004-06-22-music-plasma.md

   - Uncategorized

 ---
-Go to <http://www.musicplasma.com/> and type in the name of your favourite band.
+Go to <http: www.musicplasma.com=""></http:> and type in the name of your favourite band.
 Explore a bit!